Crunchy, cheesy, creamy funeral potatoes are the epitome of comfort food.

 The mixture will be thick and slightly compact.

 4. Brown the cornflakes.

-Crush the cornflakes slightly, if you haven’t done so.
+Crush the cornflakes slightly, if you haven’t already.
 You can do this by placing them in a Ziploc bag and lightly pounding them with a meat mallet.

 Melt the butter in a large skillet and add the crushed cornflakes.
-Stir it until lightly browned.
+Stir until lightly browned.

 5. Assemble the casserole.

 Scoop the mixture into a greased baking dish.
 Sprinkle the crushed brown cornflakes evenly on top.

 6. Bake the funeral potatoes for 40 to 45 minutes.